 Furthermore, the nil-rate band is transferable as between spouses.
 In other words, where one spouse or civil partner passes away and any part of the nil-rate band remains unused, this can be added to the allowance of the other.

-Consequently, by 2020, married couples and civil partners will be able to pass on up to £1 million tax-free to their children and grandchildren where a qualifying residential interest forms part of their estate.
+This means, with the nil-rate residence band, married couples and civil partners will be able to pass on up to £1 million tax-free to their children and grandchildren where a qualifying residential interest forms part of their estate.

 Unfortunately, these rules do not currently apply to unmarried couples, although a potentially imminent government shake-up of the entire inheritance tax system may lead to further changes.